too4words/jsir/README.md

-jsir
+JSIR
 ====

-JSIR -- an intermediate representation for JavaScript analysis
+JSIR is an intermediate representation for JavaScript analysis.
+The goal is to unify the representation used by different analysis tools to achieve better cross-polination of analysis ideas.